pulp/pulp_installer/roles/pulp_redis/README.md

 * `ansible_python_interpreter`: **Required**.
 Path to the Python interpreter.

-This role is **not tightly coupled** to the `pulp` role, but uses some of the same variables.
-When used in the same play, the values are inherited from the `pulp` role.
+This role is **not tightly coupled** to the `pulp_common` role, but uses some of the same variables.
+When used in the same play, the values are inherited from the role.
 When not used together, this role provides identical defaults.

 * `pulp_user`: User that owns and runs Redis.
 Defaults to "pulp".